American given 16-year jail term in Russia on spying charges

-A Russian court has sentenced an American to 16 years in prison on spying charges.
+A Russian court has sentenced an American businessman with British citizenship to 16 years in prison on spying charges.

 The Moscow City Court read out the conviction of Paul Whelan on charges of espionage and sentenced him to 16 years in a maximum security prison colony.
+The trial was held behind closed doors.

-Whelan has insisted on his innocence, saying he was set up.
-The US Embassy has denounced Whelan’s trial as unfair, pointing that no evidence has been provided.
+Whelan, who was arrested in Moscow in December 2018, has insisted on his innocence, saying he was set up.

+Speaking after the verdict, US ambassador John Sullivan denounced the secret trial in which no evidence was produced as an egregious violation of human rights and international legal norms.
+He described Whelan’s conviction as a mockery of justice and demanded his immediate release.

 Whelan’s brother David said lawyers will appeal the verdict that he denounced as political, adding in a statement that “the court’s decision merely completes the final piece of this broken judicial process”.